lokalise/lokalise-push-action/README.md

 3. **Handle initial push**:
    - If no changes are detected between the last two commits, the action determines if it is running for the first time on the branch:
      - **First run**: The action checks for the presence of a `lokalise-upload-complete` tag.
        - If the tag is **not found**, it performs an initial upload, processing all translation files for the base language.
+This also happens when the `rambo_mode` is set to `true`.
        - After successfully uploading all files, the action creates a `lokalise-upload-complete` tag to mark the initial setup as complete.
      - **Subsequent runs**: If the tag is found, the action exits without uploading any files, as the initial push has already been completed.